grapl-security/grapl/README.md

             .with_image_name(contains=Not("services.exe"))
         return parent.with_child(child).to_query()
 ```
-Keeping your analyzers is code means you can:
+Keeping your analyzers in code means you can:

 - Code review your alerts
 - Write tests, integrate into CI
-- Build abstractions, reuse logic
+- Build abstractions, reuse logic, and generally follow best practices for maintaining software

 **Engagements (alpha)**